zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns whether a subnet specification is IPv4 or not.

-   :s: the subnet to check.
+   :param s: the subnet to check.

    :returns: true if *s* is an IPv4 subnet, else false.